hayaa123/LTUC-website-documentation/documents/localization.md

 ## steps to translate the filter by school:
 - go to snippets section at admin side
-- fill the name of the schools that your project have in Arabic and English. (it should be the same as your school page name).
+- fill the name of the location that your project have in Arabic and English.
 - fill the slug to be as same as the English name.